inbrainz/cerebro/knowledge_units/general/zeve.md

 # Knowledge Unit: [Zeve](../../knowledge_units/general/zeve.md)
-### Alternatives:   Who are you   /  You   /  What are you   /  Your nature   /  Are you a robot
+### Alternatives:   Who are you   /  You   /  What are you   /  Your nature   /  Are you a robot   /  hellozeve.com   /  hellozeve   /  Yourself
 #### [:arrow_up: Go up](../../topics/general.md)
 ### Current topic
 > [General](../../topics/general.md)